chriskrycho/v4.chriskrycho.com/2014/startlement.txt

 image of the image of God?
 Not to make little of these miracles---they are in no way trivial or light.
 But the Incarnation stands apart.

 Even the resurrection of the Son of God is less surprising than his birth.
-Once God had taken up this frail form, it seems almost unthinkable that he would *fail* to raise it from the dead.
-We must never minimize Jesus' resurrection.
+Now, we must never minimize Jesus' resurrection.
 It is the means of our justification and the basis all our hope.
 It is the rock beneath our joy in the long and painful days that stand between us and our own restoration.
 Its enormity remains.
-But still, it seems to me less astonishing than the Incarnation.
+Still, it seems to me less astonishing than the Incarnation.
 Death has always been an interloper; its reign was always temporary.
-The Creator-God wrapping himself in creature-hood was never something we could have guessed.
+Once God had taken up this frail form, it seems almost unthinkable that he would *fail* to raise it from the dead.
+But the Creator-God wrapping himself in creature-hood was never something we could have guessed.

 Look closer.
 The wonders---the strange, delightful paradoxes---mount up.